omersha/omersha.github.io/_posts/2016-09-26-random-integers.md

 <div><p>
-Moreover, a slight modification of the algorithm, by appropriately choosing the factors it uses, leads an algorithm which is a bit more numerically stable and can handle unnormalized probability-vectors, which is very helpful in practice.
+Moreover, a slight modification of the algorithm, by appropriately choosing the factors it uses, leads an algorithm which is a bit more numerically stable and can handle unnormalized probability-vectors, which could be very helpful in practice.
 </p></div>

 <div><p>
-The following code demonstrates the idea, but a production-suitable implementation should take care of how to update the unnormalized distributions and maintain their normalization factors:
+The following code demonstrates the idea, but a production-ready implementation should take care of how to update the unnormalized distributions and maintain their normalization factors:
 </p></div>